Adipa-G/azure-experiments/azure-container-apps-in-vnet-behind-apim-and-app-gateway/Readme.md

 * Use a new "Template Deployment" to deploy the resulting ARM template (`prerequisites.JSON`) to the resource group.
 * Once the deployment is completed, modify the key vault permissions to enable writing and add following secrets to the key vault.
   * create a secret 'cert-password' and store the certificate password (assuming the same password is used for all certificates.
 Ideally passwords should be different, but to simplify, this example use the same password).
-  * upload the apim-vnet-internal.pfx certificate with the key 'apim-vnet-internal'.
+  * upload the root-cert.pfx with the key 'root-cert'.
-  * upload the root-ca.pfx with the key 'internal-root-cert'.
+  * upload the vnet-internal-cert.pfx certificate with the key 'vnet-internal-cert'.
 * Generate the ARM template from the `infra.bicep`.
   ```
   az bicep build --file .\infra.bicep